An attack on a key Turkish defense company leaves 4 dead

 Putin offered condolences.
 A U.S. Embassy statement said Washington “strongly condemns today’s terrorist attack."

 TUSAS designs, manufactures and assembles civilian and military aircraft, unmanned aerial vehicles and other defense industry and space systems.
-Its UAVs have been instrumental in Turkey gaining an upper hand in its fight against Kurdish militants in Turkey and across the border in Iraq.
+Its UAVs have been instrumental in Turkey gaining an upper hand in its fight against Kurdish militants both on its own territory and across the border in Iraq.

-The attack occurred a day after the leader of Turkey's far-right nationalist party that's allied with Erdogan raised the possibility that the imprisoned leader of the outlawed Kurdistan Workers' Party, or PKK, could be granted parole if he renounces violence and disbands his organization.
+The attack occurred a day after the leader of Turkey's far-right nationalist party that's allied with Erdogan raised the possibility that the PKK's imprisoned leader could be granted parole if he renounces violence and disbands his organization.

 Abdullah Ocalan's group has been fighting for autonomy in southeast Turkey in a conflict that has killed tens of thousands of people since the 1980s.
 It is considered a terrorist group by Turkey and its Western allies.